vladcc/object-oriented-c/README.txt

 which uses cclsAnimal, cclsCat, and cclsSwatCat.
 If you are wondering, a swat cat is just like a regular cat, but it is a member of a swat team and fights crime in a jet fighter.

-One good thing about having your classes in different files is that when you delcare your functions as static, you can use the same function names in more than one file.
+One good thing about having your classes in different files is that when you declare your functions as static, you can use the same function names in more than one file.
 Helps with documenting what you override.